 Transfer the batter evenly among the two prepared baking pans.
 Bake for 30-35 minutes, until the top is spring-y.

 Let the cakes cool in the pans for 10 minutes, then transfer to a wire rack to cool completely.

-- Meanwhile, make the sugar-free frosting according to the instructions here.
+Meanwhile, make the keto cream cheese frosting here.
 (Double the recipe by entering "12" into the box for # of servings on that page.)